jcdarwin/es6-bundler-demos/README.md

 * the jspm.config.js for providing configuration for the system.js module loader (circa 6KB, not gzipped)

-All in all, webpack is the easiest of the approaches to configure, and provides a great deal of control, including chunking (whereby only the code that is needed for a page is loaded) and hot loading.
+All in all, webpack-babel is the easiest of the approaches to configure, and provides a great deal of control, including chunking (whereby only the code that is needed for a page is loaded) and hot loading.